kyleratti/a-centralized-mirror/README.md

 For production use, we highly recommend deploying via Docker and placing a reverse proxy in front of the application.

 Note if this is the first time running the application, you will need to make the API call to add your bot with a unique token.

+# To Do

+- [ ] Add subreddit allowlist for each registered bot to enforce subreddit boundaries
+- [ ] Add tests via jest.js
+- [ ] Move documentation from the GitHub Wiki to Markdown folders `/docs`
+- [ ] Add more RESTful API with versioning
+- [ ] Increase Elastic Search logging functionality

 # And a standing ovation to...